everywhere-computer/docs/src/content/docs/everycli/local-dev.md

 ## Setting up a tunnel

 By default the [every-cli](https://github.com/everywhere-computer/every-cli) will start a [CloudFlare tunnel](https://www.cloudflare.com/en-gb/products/tunnel/) for you.

-This will eventually be configurable through an argument in the CLI.
-We will also look at supporting tunnels via [ngrok](https://ngrok.com/) and [tailscale](https://tailscale.com/)
+If you're familiar with [ngrok](https://ngrok.com/) or [tailscale](https://tailscale.com/), you can also use those to expose your local node server to the public Internet.